stivale/stivale/STIVALE2.md

 struct stivale2_module {
-    uint64_t begin;         // Physical address where the module is loaded uint64_t end;           // End physical address of the module char string[128];       // 0-terminated string passed to the module } __attribute__((packed));
+    uint64_t begin;         // Physical address where the module is loaded uint64_t end;           // End physical address of the module char string[128];       // ASCII 0-terminated string passed to the module
+                            // as specified in the config file } __attribute__((packed));
 ```